 Garmin Rally

-The SRM LOOK EXAKT power meter is the latest pedal to hit the scene.
-Created in a partnership between LOOK and SRM, the EXAKT is built on a LOOK carbon pedal body and features a fully integrated design.
-The EXAKT also benefits from SRM’s long experience in building power meters and is cited accurate to +/- 1.5%.
-Available in both dual-sided and single-sided versions, the EXAKT offers all the features you would expect in a modern-day power meter: dual-sided power, ANT+ and Bluetooth SMART compatibility, a rechargeable battery with 100 battery life and built-in magnet for cadence.
+The SRM X-Power is SRM’s latest road power meter pedal.
+This premium power meter follows SRM’s heritage of excellent craftsmanship.
+Available in both dual-sided and single-sided versions, the X-Power is +/- 2.0% accurate and features an extremely low stack height of only 9.75 mm.
+It offers all the features you would expect in a modern-day power meter: ANT+ and Bluetooth SMART compatibility, a rechargeable battery and built-in magnet for cadence.
 However, the pedal does come at a premium price point.

 Ok, now let’s see how these four brands stack up head-to-head across the key features that are important to power meter users.

-We note that while the Favero Assioma is super quick to install, it does require that you register the pedals with the free Assioma app and ride for a minute or two to set the installation angles – before the pedals will send power and cadence to your head unit.
-These steps are pretty easy and we have outlined all of the Assioma set-up instructions for you.
+While installation is easy and all use a similar process, most of these pedals do require the use of an app to register and set up.
+For example, the Favero Assioma’s do require that you register the pedals with the free Assioma app and ride for a minute or two to set the installation angles – before the pedals will send power and cadence to your head unit.
+Most apps feature the ability to calibrate and update your firmware so this is a recommended step for any power meter pedal.

-The Assioma is the lightest pedal in this power meter pedals comparison (but just by a hair), weighing in at 149.5 grams per pedal.
-This compares to the SRM LOOK EXAKT at 155 grams per pedal, the Garmin Vector 3 at 158 grams per pedal and the PowerTap P2 at 199 grams per pedal.
-The difference here is slight, especially between the Assioma, SRM LOOK and Garmin, but as we all know, grams add up.
+The LOOK Keo Blade is the lightest pedal in this power meter pedals comparison at only 130 grams per pedal.
+This compares to the Wahoo POWRLINK Zero at 138 grams per pedal and the SRM X-Power at 140 grams per pedal.
+The Favero Assioma is not far behind at 149.5 grams per pedal and the Garmin Rally is the heaviest at 160 grams.
+The difference here is slight, especially between the lightest of the pedals but as we all know, grams add up.

 Left/Right Power Measurement